luizbgomide/sovereign/spells.md

 Spells and Arts cannot be cast while wearing armor, restrictive clothing, or wielding a shield.

-A mage can cast only so many spells each day before needing a full night’s rest to recover.
+A mage can cast only so many spells each day before needing a good night’s rest (the same sort of rest that recovers [System Strain](/rules#system-strain); must be in a settlement) to recover.
 Novices can cast only one spell, while masters can manage six.
 The spell to be cast may be selected from any prepared by the mage; the same power can be used to invoke a mighty fifth-level spell or a relatively modest first-level incantation.
 The same spell may be cast more than once, if the mage has multiple castings left for the day.

 Partial Mages are more limited than more focused specialists.
 They are able to cast fewer spells each day and the maximum level of spell they can cast is also significantly lower as compared to an equivalent full Mage.
 The total spells they can prepare for the day are also fewer than that of a full Mage.
 When they cast the spells, however, any level-based effects also use their full level, so a third-level Partial Necromancer’s Arcane Spark does `3d8` damage, just as a full Necromancer would.